PokerNews Op-Ed: The 2014 ESPN Fantasy Poker League Draft

-This marked the eighth year of the league, which is built around the World Series of Poker, and over the years participants have come and gone.
-For instance, Dwyte Pilgrim, Dennis Phillips, Gary Wise, Bernard Lee, Mark Seif, Gavin Smith and Howard Lederer are all former participants who’ve given up their spots for various reasons (you can probably guess why Lederer disappeared from the league).
-Those spots are quickly snatched up, as evidenced by the addition of Somerville, Glantz and Mathers to this year’s league.
+This marked the ninth year of the league, which is built around the World Series of Poker, and over the years participants have come and gone.
+For instance, Dwyte Pilgrim, Dennis Phillips, Gary Wise, Bernard Lee, Mark Seif, Gavin Smith and Howard Lederer are all former participants.
+No one dropped out this past year, but we did expand by adding Crain to the invite-only league.

 So how does the ESPN Fantasy Poker League work?
 It's simple.
 Each participant drafts a team of eight players who they think will find success at the WSOP.
 Each team earns points based upon the following criteria.

 - 10 points for the final table (defined as top 9 in hold 'em, 8 in mixed and other games, 6 during shorthanded events, 8 in heads-up (5-8th will be awarded 5th, etc).

 - 1 additional point for ninth

 - 6 additional points for sixth